Scalingo/documentation/_posts/deployment/2017-08-04-deploy-from-archive.md

 If you want to deploy an application without Git or GitHub, you can archive your application code in a `tar.gz` format.

 Then you need to upload your application on a web server for Scalingo to be able to fetch the archive containing your application source code.
-More information on how to do that in the section [Create a Repo for the Archive]({% post_url deployment/2017-08-04-deploy-from-archive %}#create-a-source-for-the-archive).
+More information on how to do that in the section [Create a Source for the Archive]({% post_url deployment/2017-08-04-deploy-from-archive %}#create-a-source-for-the-archive).

-From your source, your repo, you must have a download_url that Scalingo can use to deploy your application.
+From your source, you must have a `download_url` that Scalingo can use to deploy your application.

-You have to provide your download_url on the Scalingo Api (https://api.scalingo.com/v1/apps/[:app]/deployments) with a POST request, see the section [Deployment]({% post_url deployment/2017-08-04-deploy-from-archive %}#to-deploy-an-archive).
+You have to provide your `download_url` on the Scalingo Api (https://api.scalingo.com/v1/apps/[:app]/deployments) with a POST request, see the section [Deployment]({% post_url deployment/2017-08-04-deploy-from-archive %}#to-deploy-an-archive).

 Once our platform downloads your archive, the deployment begins.